El Salvador: Official corruption and foreign investment

 Foreign companies have lately resorted to arbitration in international trade tribunals in total disagreement with Salvadoran government policies.
 In 2008, El Salvador sought international arbitration against Italy's Enel Green Power, on behalf of Salvadoran state-owned electric companies for a geothermal project Enel had invested in.
 Four years later, Enel indicated it would seek arbitration against El Salvador, blaming the government for technical problems that prevent it from completing its investment.

 The government came to its defence claiming that Art 109 of the constitution does not allow any government (regardless of the party they belong), to privatize the resources of the national soil (in this case geothermic energy).
 The dispute came to an end in December 2014 when both parties came to a settlement, from which no details have been released.
 The small country had yielded to pressure from the Washington-based powerful ICSID.

-The U.S. Embassy warned in 2009 that the Salvadoran government's populist policies of mandating artificially low electricity prices were damaging private sector profitability, including the interests of American investors in the energy sector.
+In 2009, the U.S. Embassy warned that the Salvadoran government's populist policies of mandating artificially low electricity prices were damaging private sector profitability, including the interests of American investors in the energy sector.
 The U.S. Embassy noted the corruption of El Salvador's judicial system and quietly urged American businesses to include "arbitration clauses, preferably with a foreign venue", when doing business in the country.

-A 2008 report by the United Nations Conference on Trade and Development indicates that one third of the generation of electricity in El Salvador was publicly owned while two thirds was in American hands and other foreign ownership.

-In terms of how people perceived the levels of public corruption in 2014, El Salvador ranks 80 out of 175 countries as per the Corruption Perception Index.
+In terms of how people perceived the levels of public corruption in 2014, El Salvador ranks 80 out of 175 countries as per the Corruption Perceptions Index.
 El Salvador's rating compares relatively well with Panama (94 of 175) and Costa Rica (47 of 175).

 Tourism

 It was estimated that 1,394,000 international tourists visited El Salvador in 2014.
 Tourism contributed US$2970.1 million to El Salvador's GDP in 2019.
 This represented 11% of total GDP.
 Tourism directly supported 80,500 jobs in 2013.
 This represented 3.1% of total employment in El Salvador.
 In 2019, tourism indirectly supported 317,200 jobs, representing 11.6% of total employment in El Salvador.

 Most North American and European tourists seek out El Salvador's beaches and nightlife.
 El Salvador's tourism landscape is slightly different from those of other Central American countries.
 Because of its geographic size and urbanization there are not many nature-themed tourist destinations such as ecotours or archaeological sites open to the public.
 Nonetheless, El Salvador remains best known for its beaches and volcanoes.
 The most frequently visited beaches include El Tunco, Punta Roca, El Sunzal, El Zonte beach, La Costa del Sol, El Majahual, and La Libertad beach.
-While the most hiked volcanoes are Santa Ana and Izalco.
+The most hiked volcanoes are Santa Ana and Izalco.